Gunman In Russias Kazan Diagnosed With Brain Disease Last Year - Investigators - UrduPoint

 Gunman In Russia's Kazan Diagnosed With Brain Disease Last Year - Investigators

+The gunman who shot up a school in the Russian city of Kazan on Tuesday was diagnosed with a cerebral disease last year, Russian Investigative Committee spokeswoman Svetlana Petrenko said

-MOSCOW (UrduPoint News / Sputnik - 12th May, 2021) The gunman who shot up a school in Russia's city of Kazan on Tuesday was diagnosed with a cerebral disease last year, Russian Investigative Committee spokeswoman Svetlana Petrenko said.
+MOSCOW (UrduPoint News / Sputnik - 12th May, 2021) The gunman who shot up a school in the Russian city of Kazan on Tuesday was diagnosed with a cerebral disease last year, Russian Investigative Committee spokeswoman Svetlana Petrenko said.

 "According to the investigation, Ilnaz Galyaviev did not have a psychiatric or drug abuse record.
 However, we have learned that he requested medical assistance for strong headaches multiple times.
 Back last year, after visiting a medical facility he was diagnosed with a brain disease.
 His relatives were noticing his aggressive and irascible behavior at the beginning of this year," Petrenko said on Wednesday.

-The official added that the young man's condition prevents him from being investigated.
+The official added that the young man's condition prevents him from being interrogated.

 "His current condition is marked by erratic behavior, which prevents investigators from working with him at the moment," Petrenko stated.